SAP-samples/btp-developer-guide-cap/documentation/observability/5-deploy-to-kyma.md

 ## Set Up SAP Cloud Logging and integrate it with the SAP BTP, Kyma runtime

-To create a SAP Cloud Logging instance and start streaming logs, metrics and traces from SAP BTP, Kyma runtime to the instance, you need to follow these steps:
+To create an SAP Cloud Logging instance and start streaming logs, metrics, and traces from SAP BTP, Kyma runtime to the instance, you need to follow these steps:

 1. Log in to the Kyma cluster.

    > [!TIP]
-   > To log in to the Kyma cluster, follow the [Access a Kyma Instance Using kubectl](https://help.sap.com/docs/btp/sap-business-technology-platform/access-kyma-instance-using-kubectl) instructions.
+   > To log in to the Kyma cluster, follow [Access a Kyma Instance Using kubectl](https://help.sap.com/docs/btp/sap-business-technology-platform/access-kyma-instance-using-kubectl).

 1. Create a namespace with the following command: